-Kathy was sitting in her wheelchair under a streetlight just off to the side of the food line.
-Her lean limbs were bundled up and a medical mask was around her mouth.
+Kathy was sitting in her wheelchair under a streetlight off to the side of the food line.
+Her lean limbs were bundled and a medical mask was around her mouth.
 Fresh vomit lay on the ground next to her wheelchair where she had tried to eat and failed.
 The volunteer hugged Kathy and gave her some gentle pats.
 Kathy informed us that she had bone cancer and that her time on Earth was short, but that she was okay.

 “My Lord has done me good,” She said.

 Kathy told us to lean in close as she sang several sweet verses of a bible hymn that I did not know.
 She spoke ever so soft but with confidence and humility as she asked for our hands and started a prayer.
 I succumbed to the moment and fought back my emotions.
 I did not want Kathy to see my eyes watering.
 I looked over and noticed that the reporter was equally moved.